 - 1 bag of candy corn

 Now, you can do the infusion right in the bottle of moonshine, but you’ll have to take out a couple of shots of moonshine to fit the candy in.
 So I decided to infuse it in other containers.
 I did the infusion right in my presentation flasks and it worked just fine.
-You can buy the same flask from Amazon, but they’re usually cheaper at Container Store, plus you can get cash back through Ebates (see my review here) and free shipping at $75.
+You can buy the same flask from Amazon, but they’re usually cheaper at Container Store.
 Or you could use a mason type jar.